 Avila Paradigm

-"It turns out that many children are like a toolbox, they have the skills and physical tools to do the job, but they just don't know how to build a goal." -Coach Eryck Avila
+“Many children are like a toolbox; they have the skills and physical tools to do the job, but they just don’t know how to build a goal.” - Coach Eryck Avila

 The Avila Theoretical Model